Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Step 9: Don’t Forget Social Media Crisis Management

-Every time I speak or give a Webinar about digital reputation, someone asks about what to do when a “hater” comes knocking.
+Every time I speak or give a Webinar about online reputation management, someone asks about what to do when a “hater” comes knocking.
 It’s never an easy subject to cover at length because every business and every situation is different.

 My first piece of advice is to institute a solid conflict resolution “best practices” process for your organization.